-Intradermal delivery of therapeutic vaccines by microneedle technology, targeting the dendritic cells, would lead to effective immune responses and avoid painful injections are avoided.
-Particularly in the case of chronic disease requiring regular administrations patients may benefit form the possibility of self-administration.
+Intradermal delivery of therapeutic vaccines by microneedle technology, targeting the dendritic cells, would lead to effective immune responses and painful injections are avoided.
+Particularly in the case of chronic diseases requiring regular administrations patients may benefit form the possibility of self-administration.

 3 Small molecules (low molecular weight):

 Based on the existing patch technologies, many small molecules cannot pass the skin and require a different route of administration.
 At present, there are only some 20 drug molecules delivered by transdermal patches on the market.
 These patches are highly inefficient.
 Up to 50 to 95% of the active ingredient (such as environmentally harmful steroidal hormones and opiates) remains behind in the patch and does not enter the body.